JourneyOfLife/marketplace-jol/SECURITY.md

 ### **🛡️ A Final Word of Assurance**

-Whether you are a Catholic diocese in Italy, a Protestant community in Germany, an Orthodox parish in Romania, or a memorial stone artisan in Lithuania, you can engage on the JOL Marketplace with peace of mind.
+Whether you are a Catholic diocese in Italy, a Protestant community in Germany, an Orthodox parish in Greece, or a memorial stone artisan in Paris, you can engage on the JOL Marketplace with peace of mind.
 We have built this platform to be a **safe, respectful, and secure digital home** for the vital work you do.

 **Thank you for your trust.**